 IV sedation is used to ensure that your child receives his or her dental care in a safe, controlled, and stress-free manner.
 During an IV sedation appointment, an anesthesiologist is at Tooth Club For Kids to administer medications and ensure that while your child is asleep, he or she is safe and comfortable.
 While asleep, all of your child’s dental issues will be carefully treated by Dr. McKay Garrett.

-IV sedation in Phoenix, Arizona, is recommended for apprehensive children, very young children, and children with special needs that might need more than conscious sedation.
+IV sedation in Glendale, Arizona, is recommended for apprehensive children, very young children, and children with special needs that might need more than conscious sedation.
 Our pediatric dentist then performs the necessay treatment in our office.
 The I.V. sedation is administered and monitored by an anesthesiologist.

 Prior to your appointment: